-Generally, waste is hazardous if it, or the materials or substances it contains, are harmful to human health or the environment.
+Waste is defined as hazardous if it contains materials or substances that are harmful to human health or the environment.

 The University is considered to be a hazardous waste 'producer' under the Hazardous Waste Regulations 2005.
 Therefore the correct procedures and facilities need to be in place to ensure we are managing our waste appropriately, legally and safely.

 Safety Code of Practice 48: Hazardous Waste - This University Code of Practice provides information about what is defined as hazardous waste plus the correct management and disposal processes that need to be applied at the University of Reading.

 Technical Guidance WM3: Waste Classification - This Government document provides guidance on the classification and assessment of waste.
 It lists the EWC codes that are needed to describe waste correctly before disposal.